veggiespam/ImageLocationScanner/README.md

 	* Added display of camera owner name for Canon
 	* Added support for HTML formatting in the Burp output
 	* Command line version output in text or HTML formats
+* 0.4 -
+	* New official name: *Image Location & Privacy Scanner*
+	* Updated to MetaData Extractor 2.10.1 & XMP Core 6.1.10.
+	* Some XMP support removed via MDE; XMP tags weren't correct in some cases.
+Those tags will be introduced again in a future MDE.
+	* Removed legacy jar dependencies.
+	* Build process is now Gradle only, Makefile is dead.
+	* Added display of camera serial numbers for Leica, Reconyx Hyper Fire, Reconyx Ultra Fire

 # Random Future Todos